mukeshkdangi/brand_analyer/README.md

 java AudioVideoProcessor /Users/mukesh/Downloads/dataset/Videos/data_test3.rgb /Users/mukesh/Downloads/dataset/Videos/data_test3.wav  /Users/mukesh/Downloads/dataset/Videos/video3.rgb /Users/mukesh/Downloads/dataset/Videos/audio3.wav
 ```

 ## Motivation
 > There is an increased amount of video and audio content broadcast and streamed everywhere today.
 Such content needs to be frequently analyzed for a variety of reasons and applications – such as searching, indexing, summarizing, etc. One general area is in modifying content is to remove/replace specific parts of frames or even a number of frames altogether

-## Problem Statement
-> Design an algorithm to automatically remove advertisements from the video (and corresponding audio) which is interspersed with advertisements.
-Furthermore, design a process based on specific brand images to detect the brand in the video and if present, replace the original advertisement with a corresponding topical advertisement.

 ## Keywords
 • Frame: a single still image from a video, eg NTSC - 30 frames/second, film – 24frames/second